Petersoj/CompactRISC16/README.md

 - Nate Hansen

 ## Assembler
 To compile an assembly code file in accordance with the [`CR16 ISA`](docs/Datasheets/CR16%20ISA/CR16%20ISA.pdf), run the `assembler/assembler` shell script with the given arguments as outlined below.
 Some example programs are given in [`src/asm`](src/asm).
-Note that the Java Runtime Environment is required to run the assembler and must be of version 11 or greater.
+A good example showing the capabilities of the ISA and the assembler is shown in [`src/asm/test_all/all.asm`](src/asm/test_all/all.asm).
+Note that the Java Runtime Environment is required to run the assembler and must be of version `11` or greater.
 Also note that you may need to make the script executable via: `chmod 755 assembler/assembler`.
 ```
 Usage: assembler [options] <assembly code file path>
   Options: